AzureIoTGBB/iot-academy/Month_2/Day_2/hands-on-lab2.md

 Back on the **Create Event Subscription** page, select **Create**.

-## Run the simulation and see the results
+## 1.5.
+Exercise: Run the simulation and see the results

 Now, events should have the capability to flow from the simulated device into Azure Digital Twins, and through the Azure Digital Twins graph to update twins as appropriate.
 In this section, you'll run the device simulator again to kick off the full event flow you've set up, and query Azure Digital Twins to see the live results